Cyber-Vanguards/CTF/CTFs/pointer_overflow/2023/stenography/a_petty_wage_in_regret/README.md

 Convert from hex and you get **`::P1/2:: poctf{uwsp_7h3_w0rld_h4d`** This tells us there are two parts to the flag and this is part 1.

-Using Stegsolve you can see numbers under the original picture but they are very fuzzy and hard to see.
+Using **`stegsolve`** you can see numbers under the original picture but they are very fuzzy and hard to see.

 <img height=300 align=center src=ds2fuzzy.png>